groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-ott-files-groupdocs-merger-java-guide/_index.md

 ---
-title: "Efficiently Merge OTT Files Using GroupDocs.Merger for Java"
+title: "How to Merge OTT Files with GroupDocs.Merger for Java"
-description: "Learn how to merge Open Document Template files with ease using GroupDocs.Merger for Java.
-This guide covers setup, implementation, and optimization techniques."
+description: "Learn how to merge OTT files using GroupDocs.Merger for Java.
+This step-by-step guide covers setup, code examples, and performance tips for seamless document merging."
-date: "2025-05-10"
+date: "2025-12-29"
 weight: 1
 url: "/java/document-joining/merge-ott-files-groupdocs-merger-java-guide/"
 keywords: